Ceramic Kamado Joe Grill Review

 Kamado Joe Ash Pan

-The ash pan is a neat idea, the firebox is tapered to channel ash into an ash pan in the bottom which you can easily remove and empty.
+The ash pan is a neat idea that fails.
+The firebox is tapered to channel ash into an ash pan in the bottom which you remove and empty.
+Most Joe owners that I know remove this because when dirt gets between the ash pan and the tapered side, it jams and you can't get it out.

-One innovation I don't like is the move away from wooden side shelves to HDPE and in tests I found that placing a hot wok caused marks to form yet there was no effect on the wooden shelves on either the Big Green Egg or the Monolith or indeed the aluminium side shelves on the Classic III.
+I also don't like the HDPE side shelves, in tests I found that placing a hot wok caused marks to form yet there was no effect on the wooden shelves on either the Big Green Egg or the Monolith or indeed the aluminium side shelves on the Classic III.

 Kamado Joe versus Monolith ClassicKamado Joe and Monolith Classics side by side